Coronavirus poses new challenge to Trump's re-election bid

 Biden seized the chance to offer a contrast to American voters with his own coronavirus speech on Thursday.
 He lambasted the administration’s handling of the crisis while seeking to portray himself as a steady, experienced hand in the face of a public health emergency.

 “I’d rather be Joe Biden than Trump right now,” said a Republican official close to the White House.
-“A month ago, Trump is looking at Bernie Sanders and a strong economy and rising favorably after impeachment.
+“A month ago, Trump is looking at Bernie Sanders and a strong economy and rising favorability after impeachment.
 Coronavirus cannot have a positive impact.”

 Trump’s re-election campaign defended the president’s actions and in a statement accused Biden of trying to “capitalize politically and stoke citizens’ fears.”